Department of Conservation on Flickr

 3. Hump Ridge Track (3 Days)

 For a more “luxurious” yet stunningly beautiful walk in the Fiordland National Park, try the Hump Ridge Track.
 The track showcases some sensational views of the rugged Fiordland coastline while travelling over sub-alpine tops.
 The accommodation is privately-owned lodges – a lot more luxurious than your average DOC hut.
-There are 8-bunk dorms available, as well as double rooms.
-For around NZ$175 per person, that pays for a night in each of the two huts, as well as breakfast.
 Bookings are made at the Hump Ridge Track information centre in Tuatapere.
-Learn more in The Complete Guide to the Hump Ridge Track.
+Learn more about planning your hike here in The Complete Guide to the Hump Ridge Track.

 4. Mt Holdsworth Jumbo Circuit (2-3 Days)

-Travel over the stunning mountain tops of the Tararua Forest Park.
-The Mt Holdsworth Jumbo Circuit is a quick hike through beech forest to the mountain tops with well-serviced huts to stay in.
-Huts have heating, mattresses, bunks and cooking facilities for NZ$15 per person per night.
-Bookings are essential during the summer season, but it’s first-come-first-served in the off-season.
+Travel over the stunning mountaintops of the Tararua Forest Park.
+The Mt Holdsworth Jumbo Circuit is an approachable hike through beech forest to the mountain tops with well-serviced huts to stay in.
+Huts have heating, mattresses, bunks and cooking facilities and bookings are essential during the summer season.

 5. Inland Track (3 Days)

-Everyone’s heard of the Abel Tasman Great Walk, but check out the Abel Tasman National Park’s wild side on the Inland Track!
+Everyone’s heard of the Abel Tasman Great Walk, but check out the Abel Tasman National Park‘s wild side on the Inland Track!
 Walk to the calls of native birds through this tract of undisturbed forest.
 The track is a little rougher than those of the Great Walks, and you will often have to follow orange track markers than an actual “track”.
-Accommodations are two standard DOC huts with mattresses, bunks and heating costing only NZ$5 per person per night.
-Bookings are not required.
+Accommodations are two standard DOC huts with mattresses, bunks and heating.

 6. Aotea Track (2-3 Days)

 Escape to Great Barrier Island and get lost in the wilderness of the Aotea Track.
-With an abundance of wildlife, awesome island and mountain views, forests, waterfalls and natural hot springs, there is a lot to experience on this multi-day track.
-Accommodation in the service DOC huts is NZ$15 per person per night.
-Find out more in Guide to the Aotea Track on Great Barrier Island.
+With an abundance of wildlife, awesome island and mountain views, forests, waterfalls and natural hot springs, there is a lot to experience on this multi-day hike just off the coast of Auckland.
+What’s more, the DOC huts on this walk are some of the best in the North Island.
+Find out more about the track in The Guide to the Aotea Track.

 Location: Great Barrier Island